KKural/R-excerise/teaching_assistant_application.md

-Dear Professors Hardyns, Vandeviver, and Pauwels,
+**Dear Professors Hardyns, Vandeviver, and Pauwels,**

-I am writing to express my interest in the position of **Teaching Assistant (ref.
-202506/RE23/PA/003)** within our department.
-With a background as a postdoctoral researcher in quantitative criminology and an advanced R user, I am eager to contribute to R-based statistics education, guide students through practical exercises, and support the evaluation of theses and oral defences.
+I am writing to apply for the **Teaching Assistant (ref.
+202506/RE23/PA/003)** position in our department.
+As a postdoctoral researcher in **quantitative criminology** and an advanced **R** user, I am eager to strengthen our students’ data-analysis skills, guide them through practical coding tasks, and assist with the evaluation of their theses and oral defences.

-Over the past three years at the Faculty of Law and Criminology, I have specialized in spatial statistics, data visualization, and crime data modelling.
-I work daily with R to conduct analyses and produce reproducible code.
-This technical foundation supports my pedagogical focus: helping students gain confidence and competence in statistical reasoning.
+During the past three years in the Faculty of Law and Criminology I have specialised in **spatial statistics**, **data visualisation**, and **crime-data modelling**.
+Daily use of **R** for reproducible analysis and instructional design—combined with teaching both UGent master’s students and international undergraduates—has shown me how to **scaffold** statistical concepts effectively and build student confidence.

-Many criminology students struggle with concepts such as p-values, measurement levels, or the distinction between descriptive and inferential statistics.
-To address this, I have structured a sample lesson using **Bloom’s Taxonomy** and the **PRIMM model** (Predict, Run, Investigate, Modify, Make), which can be readily implemented in actual course settings.
-This structure introduces each concept through worked examples and gradually builds toward independent tasks.
-Exercises target common misunderstandings through scaffolded hints, Dutch-language tips, and answer options that reflect typical student errors. *(See the supplementary document for details.)*

-In support of these exercises, I developed **crimsyndata**, a privacy-safe synthetic data package that mirrors Belgian crime patterns.
-It enables students to engage with realistic data scenarios—such as analyzing burglary patterns or simulating court outcomes—without confidentiality concerns.
-Using packages like **synthpop**, I generate data that retain the core characteristics of real datasets while ensuring reproducibility.

-I aim to ensure that students not only perform statistical analyses but also learn to report results according to academic standards, using R pacakages such as apaTables and **flextable** to produce clear, publication-ready output.
-I have also explored integrating Dodona with Ufora, enabling interactive exercises with trackable feedback.
-All materials are organized through GitHub repositories with reusable scripts aligned with course modules.
+Many criminology students arrive with a limited quantitative background and often experience **statistical anxiety**.
+To address this, I design exercises that combine **scaffolding techniques**, **Bloom’s Taxonomy**, and the **PRIMM** cycle (Predict → Run → Investigate → Modify → Make).
+A sample lesson—ready for classroom use—moves from worked examples to independent coding with criminology-specific tasks (e.g. `table()`, `group_by()`, `summarise()`). *(See the supplementary document for details.)*

+I also create interactive, self-paced lessons in **swirl** that include embedded hints and criminological context.
+A short walkthrough video of one prototype is attached to illustrate the learner experience.

+To give students realistic yet privacy-safe datasets, I developed **`crimsyndata`** with `synthpop`.
+It mirrors Belgian crime patterns while remaining fully synthetic, enabling analyses such as burglary counts by district or simulated sentencing outcomes.

+Reporting is as important as analysis, so I teach students to produce APA-style tables with **`apaTables`** and polished reports with **`flextable`**.
+All materials live in organised **GitHub** repositories and integrate smoothly with **Dodona** and **Ufora** for auto-graded, trackable exercises.

-I have also applied for the **Scientific Staff position** focused on Dodona-based learning paths.
-I see both positions as complementary: the Teaching Assistant role provides direct student engagement—offering hands-on guidance, formative feedback, and involvement in thesis evaluations—while the Scientific Staff role supports the development of structured, auto-graded exercises.
-Together, they enable a consistent and supportive learning experience across digital and classroom environments.
+I have also applied for the **Scientific Staff** post focused on developing Dodona learning paths.
+The two roles are complementary: as Scientific Staff I would build interactive content; as Teaching Assistant I would apply it in class, provide formative feedback, and refine materials based on student performance.

-My understanding of our department’s workflows comes from contributing to lectures, supervising internships and theses, and supporting course delivery.
-I’ve built strong working relationships within the department, and I’m prepared to collaborate closely with course coordinators and integrate into the teaching team from day one.
+My familiarity with departmental workflows—gained through lecturing, supervising internships and theses, and collaborating with course coordinators—means I can contribute from day one.
+My **Dutch NT2 A2** certificate (A3 in progress) supports the creation of accessible, bilingual resources.

-In summary, I bring:
+**In summary, I offer**

-- Advanced R programming and reproducible coding
+- Advanced **R** programming and reproducible-coding expertise
-- A pedagogical approach based on scaffolding and Bloom’s Taxonomy
-- Experience with Dodona, Ufora, and GitHub
+- Instruction rooted in **scaffolding**, **Bloom’s Taxonomy**, and **PRIMM**
+- Proven integration of **Dodona**, **swirl**, **Ufora**, and **GitHub**
-- Strategies to address student misconceptions
+- Targeted strategies for common student misconceptions
-- A collaborative, student-centered teaching style
+- A collaborative, student-centred teaching style

-I have included a supplementary file with:
-- A sample Dodona exercise on frequency tables
-- An annotated R script demonstrating APA reporting
+**Attachments**

+1. Sample Dodona exercise (frequency tables)
+2. Annotated tidyverse + APA reporting script
+3. Walkthrough video of a **swirl** lesson prototype
-- A link to my GitHub repository with additional resources
+4. GitHub link with additional resources

 Thank you for considering my application.
-I look forward to the opportunity to contribute to our teaching mission and support student learning in quantitative criminology.
+I look forward to helping our students master quantitative criminology through hands-on, well-scaffolded learning.

 Sincerely,
 **Dr. Kuralarasan Kumar**